gagern/node-libtidy/README.md

 * [tidy-html5](https://www.npmjs.com/package/tidy-html5)
   has libtidy compiles to JavaScript using emscripten.
   It is likely more portable, but at the cost of performance.
+  Only supports synchroneous operation.
 * [tidy](https://www.npmjs.com/package/tidy)
   and [tidy2](https://www.npmjs.com/package/tidy2)
   also provide bindings for libtidy, but they expect the library and its header files to be installed on the system.
+  Only supports synchroneous operation.
 * [htmltidy](https://www.npmjs.com/package/htmltidy)
   and [htmltidy2](https://www.npmjs.com/package/htmltidy2)
-  use the command line tool to tidy up html, so the tool has to be installed and they incur some process creation overhead.
+  use the command line tool to tidy up html, so they incur some process creation overhead.
+  The binaries for the most common platforms are shipped with the package, but other platforms are not supported.
+  This approach requires no build tools, though.
+  Only supports asynchroneous operation.